 Warmth is not a weakness.
 It's power.
 It's what makes society function.
 It's what makes humanity survive.
 It makes people happy and gives their lives meaning.

 Don't get caught in the traditional prejudice that it's "women's job" to be warm.
 It's everybody's job.
-Women need warmth just as much as men, and men can be just as warm as women.
+Women need warmth just as much as men, and men can be just as warm as any woman.
 That doesn't take away from anybody's strength, quite the opposite.

 Don't waste your warmth on people who don't appreciate it, even if you feel you should be trying to help them.
 You won't help them if they are not willing to see it and recognize its value.
 Don't push your warmth towards people, but let it curl up within you, let it seep through and notice who comes close.